virakkong/portfolio-kami/_portfolio/imageanalysis.md

 ## Solution

-#### Strategy for Selection Components
-- Use commercially available components to save on costs
-- Build system around GoPro camera, commercial transmitter, and reciever
-- Required to use software such as Microsoft Azure, and Internet of Things

-#### Hardware Development
-- Gopro Hero 4
-- Transmitter
-- Reciever
-- Video Interception Device
-- High Powered USB Hub
-- Rasberry PI Model 2B
-- Voltage Regulator

 #### Software Development
 - Scrum: an agile wat to manage a project
 - Sprint: a set of period of completing work